-The Job Costing module can be used to keep track of expenditure which has gone into performing a job
+The Job Costing module can be used to keep track of expenditure which has gone into performing a job for a customer.

 Expenditure can be both inventory and service in nature.
 The Job Costing module can be used to accumulate this expenditure and produce an invoice for the customer potentially charging the margin.

-- Within the New Job screen you will be required to provide the job description, the customer for whom the job will be performed (Once a customer is selected, most of the information will be automatically pre-populated such as the Contact, Phone Number, Address Lines as well as the Project Manager.
-You can change this information in the screen if required.), and expense account where the expenditure for the job will be accumulated (once an account is selected, a specific sub-account for this particular job will be created under this account), the status of the job (шf the job is kept in Prospect, you will not be able to accumulate any expenses against the sub-account), estimated value if known, a budgeted margin as well as a tax rule.
+- Within the New Job screen you will be required to provide the job description, the customer for whom the job will be performed (once a customer is selected, most of the information will be automatically filled such as the Contact details, Project Manager, etc. You can change this information in the screen if required) and expense account where the expenditure for the job will be accumulated (once an account is selected, a specific sub-account for this particular job will be created under this account), the status of the job (if the job is kept in Prospect, you will not be able to accumulate any expenses against the sub-account), estimated value if known, a budgeted margin as well as a tax rule.

 - You have the ability to set a Start Date and also a Completed Date if it is known.

-Next, you have the ability to create an automatic invoice with a starting date and a recurrence frequency, which can be Monthly, Weekly, Fortnightly, Quarterly, Half-Yearly and Annually.
+- Next, you have the ability to create an automatic invoice with a starting date and a recurrence frequency, which can be Monthly, Weekly, Fortnightly, Quarterly, Half-Yearly and Annually.

-of painting the fence, we'll first need to remove the paint, and then provide a comment, enter in an estimated and actual date then add another milestone, which will be paint the fence.
+Example, in the case of painting the fence, we'll first need to remove the paint, and then provide a comment, enter in an estimated and actual date then add another milestone, which will be paint the fence.
 Repeat this process as many times as necessary.

 In this scenario we are going to remove the paint as the first milestone.
 We are going to require materials for this and we're also going to outsource the actual paint removal to an external company.
 We need to create a regular purchase order as described here.

 In this example we will create a purchase order for Paint Stripper, Paint inventory items and Paint Removal service Item:

 Once the relevant goods have been received and the services have been performed, we have the ability to invoice the customer.

 - Here we can see the invoice from the supplier for the paint as well as the services that were provided with the relevant margin and the invoice amount.

 - Within the Invoicing tab, we can select the milestone, Painting Fence, and we can then select the relevant expenditure to be invoiced.